One of the MOST INCREDIBLE things you can do in life is to reveal your own vast potential whilst serving and guiding your children.

 The most daunting prospect as a parent is messing it up.

 We are so engrained within ‘the system’ we don’t recognise any alternative.

 Influences outside of our control can take disproportionate importance ~ news, social media, mean “friends”, rogue family members (we all have one at least!).
 The pressure to adapt to each micro society we are part of can be huge.

-What’s happened to those days gone by when children aspired to be like their parents?
+What’s happened to those days gone by when children aspired to be like and guided by their parents?